bbenzikry/alfred-token/README.md

 # 🔎🎩 Alfred token search

-An [Alfred](https://www.alfredapp.com/) workflow that makes it easy to search for tokens and copy their address to the clipboard.
+An [Alfred](https://www.alfredapp.com/) workflow that makes it easy to search for tokens across chains, copy their address to the clipboard and open them on relevant explorers.
-Supports multiple chains.

 <div width="100%" align="center">
 <img width="500" src="https://user-images.githubusercontent.com/1993348/224241747-30050353-a348-4fe0-9486-7b4a7cb2455c.gif" />